goblinhack/c-plus-plus-serializer/README.md

 Simple c++ serializer
 =====================

-A very minimal C++14 header only serializer.
+A very minimal C++11 header only serializer.
 No sanity checking is performed on the data when it is read back in, so make sure your serializer and deserializers match perfectly.
 Example usege:

-saving:
+To serialize:

 <pre>
 #include "c_plus_plus_serializer.h"